maxgallup/know/src/advanced-os/memory.md

 Allocation: first fit memory, add to reserved list and merge neighbors if possible
 De-allocation: scans reserved list, split up regions if necessary

+## Memblock Boot Allocator
+Can only allocate memory and maintains an index to the next free block.
+It's essentially just one long array of bytes.

 ## Buddy Allocator
 Power of two allocator with free coalescing.
 During allocation, requested size will go into a block that satisfies the size, unused remainders are inevitable.
 During de-allocation, neighboring buddy block is checked and coalesced if it is free (recursively).
 MAX_ORDER in linux specifies a power of two coefficient for the maximum number of orders (levels).
 Works at a per-zone separation.

+# vmalloc vs slab allocator
+* vmalloc
+    * plugs in small holes and prevents external fragmentation
+    * is better for very large allocations, since buddy/slab will then cause more external fragmentation
+    * is slower than slab
+    * uses non-contiguous physical memory
+    * has its own range
+* slab allocator
+    * is very fast, since it uses a cache
+    * uses contiguous physical memory

 ### Fragmentation
 * __External fragmentation__ When a request for a large amount of memory comes in, although there might be enough memory for it, it is unable to be allocated due to many disjoint holes of unallocated space.